Connect GitHub

 List of GitHub repos in the Render Dashboard

 You’ve successfully linked your GitHub account!
-Whenever you create a new service, click the Connect button for whichever repo you want to use for that service.
+Whenever you create a new service, select any available repo and click Connect.
 Then complete the remainder of the service creation flow.

 Pull request previews